 - This may be an application that has been recently installed or updated on the device.

 - Additionally verify that the applications that were used recently before the device was disabled are legitimate.

-If unable to identify any malicious apps, come to one of our walkin locations.
+If unable to identify any malicious apps, come to our walk-in location.

 - A technologist will review your device and assist you in removing any security vulnerabilities from your

-- The DoIT Tech Store hours are listed at the bottom of the page at
+- The DoIT Help Desk walk-in hours are listed at the bottom of the page at